UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 Examples on the web:

 *  [Victoria Arch](https://data.research.uts.edu.au/public/Victoria_Arch/) cave
    data, updated from time to time as this spec changes.
 This is a *Bagged Data Crate*.
+NOTE: metadata/datacite.xml is missing, and the link back to this spec is missing.

 *  TODO, more...